-Many basic UK Indesit washing machines fitted with a rotary dial indicate error codes by clicking the dial continuously round and flashing the door lock light a set number of times.
+Many basic UK Indesit washing machines were fitted with a rotary dial instead of a control panel.
+Unable to indicate error codes with a display they instead indicate error codes by clicking the dial continuously round and flashing the door lock light a set number of times.

 For example, if the door light (LED) flashes 7 times it means, “Heater relay stuck – check connections on heater and module (PCB)”.

 In my experience, this fault code usually required a replacement PCB and EEProm chip.
 If the fault was a connection fault on the heater or an open circuit heater it usually results in the entire washing machine going dead.